Pa-lillo/HolisticMindHub/README.md

 ## Experience
 **Consultant - Intelligence & Data Analytics @ Banco Azteca, Grupo Salinas (_Feb 2024 - Present_)**

-_Developed Early Warning System_:
+- Implemented an unsupervised clustering algorithm to create client profiles, enabling the development of targeted campaigns to increase transactions and income.
-- Created an early warning system in Python using statistical analysis for key performance indicators (KPIs) of various business units, including transactions, amount, and income.
+-  Developed an early warning system in Python, leveraging statistical analysis to monitor KPIs and significantly boost profits.
-- Contributed to significant company profits by identifying trends and anomalies early.

-_Managed Intelligence & Data Analytics_:
-- Led the Intelligence & Data Analytics area, overseeing communication with business units to provide analytical support and enhance their initiatives and campaigns.
+- Managed the Intelligence & Data Analytics area, providing crucial analytical support to enhance business unit initiatives and campaigns.
-- Fostered collaboration and ensured alignment with business goals.

-_Report and Dashboard Generation_:
-- Generated and maintained comprehensive reports and dashboards in Tableau, tracking essential KPIs to support data-driven decision-making.
+- Generated and maintained reports and dashboards in Tableau, ensuring data-driven decision-making through accurate KPI tracking.
-- Ensured data integrity and accuracy through meticulous data wrangling and processing with Python, SQL and R.

-_Process Automation and Optimization_:
-- Assisted in automating processes and optimizing data workflows, handling datasets with millions of records using R, SQL, and Python.
+- Automated and optimized data workflows for large datasets, improving efficiency and reducing manual processes using R, SQL, and Python.
-- Improved efficiency and reduced manual workload by streamlining data operations.

-_Cross-Functional Collaboration_:
-- Collaborated with cross-functional teams to implement innovative data solutions, enhancing overall business performance.
+- Collaborated with cross-functional teams to implement innovative data solutions, driving overall business performance.
-- Facilitated knowledge sharing and best practices across departments.

-_Presentation of Findings_:
-- Presented findings and insights to directors and managers of various business units, translating complex data into actionable strategies.
+- Presented actionable insights to directors and managers, translating complex data into clear strategies.
-- Strengthened decision-making processes with clear and concise communication of analytical results.

 **Data Research Assistant @ Quantitative Biology Laboratory, IBFG-CSIC (_May 2023 - December 2023_)**
-- Led a data science project as the principal author, gaining expertise in microscopy, molecular biology, and data wrangling and analysis using Python.
-Successfully implemented diverse machine learning models for classification tasks using lab-generated datasets.
+- Led a data science project, implementing machine learning models for classification tasks and developing a user-friendly Python GUI to streamline processing.
-- Directed a research paper by effectively communicating the results of the data science project and presenting visualizations through figures.
+- Authored and directed a research paper, effectively communicating results and visualizations to the scientific community.
-- Developed and implemented a user-friendly Graphical User Interface (GUI) in Python, enhancing processing efficiency and methodology in the workplace.

 **Research Intern @ National Institute of Psychiatry Ramón de la Fuente Muñiz (_January 2022 - May 2023_)**
-- Developed a script to streamline and enhance the plotting protocol in the laboratory.
+- Enhanced laboratory processes by developing a script for streamlined plotting protocols and managing data in Excel.
-- Conducted data entry and database management in Excel.
-- Executed mouse surgeries and performed electroencephalogram recordings and analyses using MATLAB, Prism, and SPSS.
+- Conducted mouse surgeries and analyzed electroencephalogram recordings using MATLAB, Prism, and SPSS.

 ## Projects
 ### Strain Classification of Fission Yeast using Machine Learning